aerisarn/mesa-uwp/docs/envvars.rst

       you may end up with a 1GB cache for x86_64 and another 1GB cache for i386.

-:envvar:`MESA_GLSL_CACHE_DIR`
+:envvar:`MESA_SHADER_CACHE_DIR`
-   if set, determines the directory to be used for the on-disk cache of compiled GLSL programs.
+   if set, determines the directory to be used for the on-disk cache of compiled shader programs.
 If this variable is not set, then the cache will be stored in ``$XDG_CACHE_HOME/mesa_shader_cache`` (if that variable is set), or else within ``.cache/mesa_shader_cache`` within the user's home directory.